snijderlab/stitch/Research_plan.md

 ### Finish software

 #### Needed
-1. Create usefull output (finish the graph compression)
+1. Create useful output (finish the graph compression)
 1. Use the output from the mass spectroscopy as input
 1. Runtime analysis to find "weakspots" in the algorithm and to be able to estimate runtimes for larger datasets